shimaore/black-metal/queuer.coffee.md

 - either an ingress calls (they are always prioritized over egress calls)
 - if no ingress calls require attention, an egress call is created and assigned to the agent.

+The method `on_agent_idle` will return true if the agent is still idle after trying to present them with some calls.
+Otherwise it returns false.

         on_agent_idle: seem (agent) ->
           debug 'Queuer.on_agent_idle', agent.key

+Examine a pool and returns an indication of whether the agent is still idle:
+- return `null` if no call was found (meaning "no changes")
+- return `false` if a call was found and presented to the agent (meaning "no, they are no longer idle").

           for_pool = seem (pool) =>
             call = yield agent.topmost pool